 Finally, these places are probably far away from your home and this might be your one and only chance to visit them and you will want to do things that you can do only here.
 You will want to go elephant riding, scuba diving, paragliding, go in the jungle and see animals you never saw before… That’s completely reasonable and at the end of this article, I will tell you the cheapest places to do all these things.

 For scuba diving, the best and cheapest option is the Perhentian Islands where you can go diving for only $21 USD.
 The two islands are a great diving spot with its variety of wildlife.
 These islands have no road and no traffic, making them the ultimate backpacker paradise.

 The cheapest place for paragliding would be Bokor in Cambodia.
 Cambodia is one of the cheapest countries in the region and Bokor offers some amazing views as it lies right next to the Sihanoukville coast.
 Paragliding here costs around $35-$40 USD.

-The cheapest place to go elephant riding is Chiang Mai in Thailand, where you can get elephant riding tours for as low as $20 USD.
-Chiang Mai is also the cheapest place to get a hot air balloon ride is definitely Vang Vieng in Laos.
+The cheapest place to go elephant riding is Chiang Mai in Thailand, where you can get elephant riding tours for as low as $40 USD.
+The cheapest place to get a hot air balloon ride is definitely Vang Vieng in Laos.
 You can find hot air balloon rides here starting from $78 USD per person.

 Few additional tips Southeast Asia with $15 per day

 Hostels are awesome!
 Do your research before you go, as some of the hostels are offering a lot of additional benefits.
 Some hostels offer cheap or free tours for near-by tourist destinations.
 Others have crazy parties with ridiculously cheap drinks for their guests.
 Hanoi Backpackers Hostel in Hanoi has free unlimited beer for an hour every evening!
 I also met some people that were working in the hostels for few days in exchange for accommodation, and that happens pretty often.